 Our woodworking plans business began with little knowledge of wood or tools.
-As the designer at Forest Street Designs, I only had an 8th grade shop class having learned not much more than what a block plane and ball-peen hammer were.
+As the designer at Forest Street Designs -woodworking plans, I only had an 8th grade shop class having learned not much more than what a block plane and ball-peen hammer were.
 At one point, there was a desire to build something not found in the market place, a coffee table stereo cabinet.
-It was the beginning of what was to become a worldwide wood products plan and pattern company.
+It was the beginning of what was to become a worldwide woodworking plans and pattern company.
 In 1970, a 10″ long prototype (top left image) was assembled to test the concept for this custom cabinet.
 It was fashioned from poster board, contact paper, Plexiglas and using an Exacto knife.
 The product was constructed following some crude sketches during an evening shop class.
 Plywood was cut, Formica applied and a couple piano hinges were installed.
 It turned out to be far more practical than expected.
 Stereo components were slid into place and records and tapes were housed.
 Remote controls were just coming on the market.
 But even with those, it was still handier to reach down to change a record or push “play” on the tape deck.
 Snacks were close at hand on top.
 We submitted our unusual cabinet to the leading national publication Stereo Review.
 It was accepted as the Installation of the Month (black and white photos, left).
 To our surprise, the magazine entered our design in a sister publication’s contest and the cabinet took second place.
 Folks started to inquire about the cabinet and we had to go to work to put together our first plan.
 We were off and running.
 Years passed, home theaters came into vogue along with VHS tapes, Laser Discs, then DVDs.
 A small shop was built and we began working with hardwoods.
 About ten years after the first coffee table success, we designed a new version in a stylish cabinet with tambour doors.
 It too, was submitted to the same publication, now catering to the budding home theater market.
 And again accepted as another Installation of the Month (below).

 Above is the second coffee table design from the early 1980s crafted in White Ash and Purple Heart.
 Early home theater electronics were installed and a (then) giant 32″ screen monitor added.
 The cabinet is still listed with our line of woodworking plans.